 Orangutans in Borneo

 As I mentioned earlier, there are two places in the world where we could still see orangutans in their natural habitat.
 It is in either Borneo or Sumatra.
 And the significant difference between the Borneo from Sumatra one is their body that is bigger compared to the Sumatra.

-Orangutans are considered to be one of the world’s smartest primates.
+Orangutans are considered to be one of the world's smartest primates.
 And Semenggoh, the natural conservation that I visited earlier when I was in Kuching, it used to be the home of Delima.
-In case you’re not familiar with the name, I think Delima used to be one of the most popular orangutans in the world.
-She had got this distinguished short bangs that made her the covergirl for various publications.
+In case you're not familiar with the name, I think Delima used to be one of the most popular orangutans in the world.
+She had got these distinguished short bangs that made her the covergirl for various publications.

 Before I decided to go to Semenggoh myself, I didn't know this until I saw the pictures and family tree of orangutans there.
 And I could remember that I might have seen Delima's picture somewhere.
 Delima has passed away in 2013, but then her children are still around the jungle.